 The end point is finding the ultimate recipe for the best mixing and mastering finish for your music, and how to win the loudness war in 2021 and beyond.

-Your master should be finished to the volume it sounds best at, with consideration to what’s expected by the listener for the genre.
+Your master should be finished to the volume it sounds best at to you, with consideration to what’s expected by the average listener for the genre.
 That is the sweet-spot.

 You were expecting a measureable number?
 I’ll get to that, but there’s more to what’s the best mastering volume than one easy answer.
 I’ll tell you what is not the right approach: